Expanded maternity leave benefits

 You would have five remaining weeks of benefits to claim before the child’s first birthday or within a year of your child’s placement.
 This situation is viewed as non-continuous or intermittent leave because you did not take your leave all at once.
 Family Leave claims for periods of non-continuous leave can be for up to eight weeks (56 individual days) of benefits, while claims for continuous periods of leave can be for up to 12 weeks of benefits.

 Your first day of bonding leave drives the benefit amount and duration, not the date you submit your application.
 For example, if you are claiming benefits as of June 15th and submit your application on July 1st, your claim will be based on the previous legislation because your first day of bonding leave was before July 1st.

 No. The first day of your period of disability drives your weekly benefit amount.
-If your first day of disability is before July 1, the entire duration of Temporary Disability benefits will be calculated at the lower benefit rate allowed by law (2/3 of your average weekly earnings up to a maximum of $667 per week).
+If your first day of disability is before July 1, 2020, the entire duration of Temporary Disability benefits will be calculated at the lower benefit rate allowed by law (2/3 of your average weekly earnings up to a maximum set per calendar year).
 See question #1 for Family Leave benefits during leave to bond with your new child starting before and after July 1.